Ryan Boatright

-Ryan Jamar Boatright (born December 27, 1992) is an American and naturalized Armenian professional basketball player for Brillantes del Zulia of the Superliga Profesional de Baloncesto.
-He has also represented the Armenian national basketball team in international competition.
+Ryan Jamar Boatright (born December 27, 1992) is an American-born naturalized Armenian former professional basketball player and coach who is currently an assistant coach for the San Francisco Dons.
+He represented the Armenian national basketball team in international competition.
 He completed his college career at University of Connecticut in 2015.
 Boatright was a key player for the Huskies' 2013–14 NCAA championship team, as he earned 2014 NCAA Final Four All-Tournament team honors.

 High school career

 Boatright, an Aurora, Illinois native, averaged 31.2 points per game as a senior at East Aurora High School and was named Illinois Co-Mr. Basketball with Chasson Randle.

 As a senior, he scored 63 points in a game against Proviso West, and another outing scoring 55 against St. Charles North.
 Boatright also led the charge in defeating and upsetting the undefeated Benet Academy Redwings in the Sectional Semifinals 60–52.
 Benet was ranked #1 in the state of Illinois, 7th in the nation with a team that featured Wisconsin-bound Frank Kaminsky.
 Boatright finished with 29 points and 6 assists.
 He had originally committed to West Virginia, but changed his mind when the Mountaineers signed another point guard just a day later.
 He then went on and decided to commit to the University of Connecticut.